omnivector-solutions/armasec/docs/source/tutorials/getting_started_with_keycloak.md

 In the form that opens, use "local" for the password (and confirmation).
-Make sure to turn off the "Temporary" flag so that the user will not have to change their password in this tutoria.
+Make sure to turn off the "Temporary" flag so that the user will not have to change their password in this tutorial.
 Then, click the "Save" button to finish setting up the user credentials.

 ![Save Password](../images/keycloak-save-password.png){: .framed-image}